MikeZ2001/UberEatsRedesignNC1/README.md

 ## Project Timeline

-- 1 day: Understand what can be improved in the UI/UX
+- 1 day: Understand what can be improved in the UI/UX of the original app.
 - 2 days: Design and prototype the new UI/UX
 - 1 week: Develop and integrate the new features.